-Common Examples of Distributed Energy Resources (DERs)
+Common Types of Distributed Energy Resources (DERs)

 You have likely seen these large spinning devices in action, especially in rural areas around the country.
 They are growing in popularity and can provide energy when the wind blows.
 Wind turbines turn when wind passes over the blades, which then runs a generator in the head of the turbine and generates power.
 These turbines are essentially giant generators that run on wind instead of diesel or natural gas.

 Photovoltaic (PV) Solar Panels